Training

 Pre-requisites

-Engagement Essentials
+Engagement of Essentials

-IAP2 Certificate in Engagement
+IAP2A Certificate in Engagement

 This module is an elective in the IAP2 Australasia Certificate in Engagement.